 “I don’t believe you.
 Samuel, grab her.”

 Lex heard the eerily quiet footsteps of the soldier circle around her and she felt another hand replace Alaric’s, wrapping her ponytail around his palm.
 She felt as if she were being scruffed like some sort of animal.
 When Alaric lifted his boot from her wrist she could already see the bruising forming.
-Numb down to her fingers, she tried to tighten her muscles directing the blade behind her.
+Numb down to her fingers, she tried to tighten her muscles in her hands directing the blade behind her.

 Please work!
 She thought and heard the metal slice through the air and hit flesh.
 The soldier cried out, and she winced as some of her hair fell to the ground with the amputated hand.
 She had but a moment of freedom before she felt a hand wrap around her throat.

 Gagging, she choked as she was lifted up into the air.

 “Clever.
 Annoying, but clever,” Alaric grit, and Lex felt her eyes bulge slightly as he squeezed.
 “What were you trying to accomplish?
 A failed assassination?
 The rebels really have been declining,” he chuckled, tilting his head to the side.
 A dark shadow passed over his face and he grinned madly.